ShahzainAhmed/Stripe_Payment/README.md

 ---

+## Configuration for iOS and Android
+Follow all the steps mentioned in the package: https://pub.dev/packages/flutter_stripe

+---

 ## What is a PaymentIntent?

 In Stripe, a `PaymentIntent` is an object that represents the entire process of collecting a payment from a customer.